BattMoTeam/BattMo/Documentation/JOSS/paper.md

 rigorous digital workflows can help industrial and research institutions reduce the need for physical prototyping and derive greater insight and knowledge from their data.

-BattMo prolongs this effort by supporting fully 3D geometry and the possibility to easily modify the underlying equations.
+BattMo extends this effort by supporting fully 3D geometry and the possibility to easily modify the underlying equations.
 We provide a library of standard parameterized battery geometries.
 Design optimization can also be done on the geometry, which is an essential part of the design.
+BattMo is useful for both experienced battery designers, wanting to optimize and virtually test different designs, research software developers integrating simulation tools in electro-chemical system workflows as well as beginners wanting to understand fundamental processes.

-A challenge for physics-based models for battery and other electro-chemical systems is the difficulty to calibrate the parameters.
+A challenge for physics-based models for batteries and other electro-chemical systems is the difficulty to calibrate the parameters.
 With an adjoint-based approach, we can effectively calibrate the models from experiments in a reasonable computational time.

 # State of the field